vfarcic/devops26/manuscript/15-advanced-pipelines.md

     - command: echo "The color is $COLOR"
 ```

-If we'd have that loop inside our pipeline, it would execute a single step five time, oncec for each of the `values` of the `loop`.
-What we put inside the `steps` section is up to us and the only imporant thing to note that `steps` in the `loop` use the same syntax as the `steps` anywhere else (e.g., in one of the stages).
+If we'd have that loop inside our pipeline, it would execute a single step five time, once for each of the `values` of the `loop`.
+What we put inside the `steps` section is up to us, and the only important thing to note is that `steps` in the `loop` use the same syntax as the `steps` anywhere else (e.g., in one of the stages).

 Now, let's see whether we can combine `overrides` with `loop` to accomplish our goal of building a binary for each of the "big" three operating systems.